devvyyxyz/BMD-mods/FAQ/WhyBMD.md

 order: 2
 visibility: public
 ---
-# Why Choose Bot Maker For Discord
-Note: I have tried being as un-biased as possible.
-The following statements are purely factual and not personal opinion.

-The bot makers I will be comparing this app with will be the following:
-- Discord Bot Maker
-- Discord Bot Builder
-- Bot Studio for Discord

-# Generalized usertypes
-- I want the latest Discord API features without having the app -> BMD

-- I'm fine with modding the app for extra features -> DBB, BMD\*, DBM\*
- - DBM-Mods doesn't include the latest Discord API v10 features.
- - BMD has a pretty wide range of mods, but you won't find yourself using them quite often since the app's base includes plenty of futures.

-- I want stability & wouldn't mind having an outdated featureset -> DBM, BS(f)D\*
- - BS(f)D has a very mediocre base & mods cannot be used within events (which are used even by commands, in some cases).
-It's integration of slash commands, buttons and select menus is an afterthought and is not enjoyable for day-to-day usage.

-- I want a bot maker with lots of video tutorials -> DBM, BS(f)D\*
- - A lot of BS(f)D tutorials are under the name of "Discord Bot Studio" due to a name change.

-- I want an app that's in active development -> BMD\*, DBB\*
- - Rat is a human and cannot include more than a few suggestions in each update, therefore BMD may not always have the features you suggest.
- - DBB has shown little update activity recently.
-The app's developer went on a lengthy break before releasing an update.
-Developer claims they didn't take a break off and just fully rewrote the app.

-- I want something that I can speedrun -> BMD, DBM

-- I want something that's easily readable (allowing me pick up where I left off the next day after doing progress on command) -> BMD, DBM
- - Due to extreme similarities inbetween DBM and BMD, they are basically identical in this chapter.
- - Discord Bot Builder would've been included, but workspaces can get cluttered easily.

-- I'm an organization freak -> BMD, DBM

-- I want customization -> BMD

-# Pros-and-cons
-- Bot Maker for Discord
- - [PRO] up-to-date
- - [PRO] uses oceanic.js instead of discord.js, providing less ram usage
- - [PRO] heavily focuses on speed of navigation / making repetitive tasks less tedious
- - [PRO] constantly improving
- - [PRO] humane design
- - [PRO] convenience & convenient features (command aliases, cooldowns, mods are not essential
- - [PRO] themable
- - [PRO] no DRM & no license/copyright applied to your project (except the node modules').
- - [PRO] project manager (manage multiple projects at a time)
- - [CON] new features may be unstable
- - [CON] not that accessible
-- Discord Bot Maker
- - [PRO] Huge community
- - [PRO] Stable
- - [PRO] Plenty of mods
- - [CON] Outdated (Discord
-API v9)
- - [CON] No longer maintained
-- Discord Bot Builder
- - [PRO] Easier to pick up
- - [PRO] In somewhat active development
- - [CON] Heavily relies on the modding community for most features
- - [CON] Gets messy really fast
+# Why Choose Bot Maker for Discord

+!!!Primary Note
+I have tried to be as unbiased as possible.
+The following statements are purely factual and not personal opinions.
+!!!

+## Comparison with Other Bot Makers
+The bot makers I will be comparing this app with are:
+- **Discord Bot Maker (DBM)**
+- **Discord Bot Builder (DBB)**
+- **Bot Studio for Discord (BS(f)D)**

+## Generalized User Types
+- **I want the latest Discord API features without having the app:**
+  **Bot Maker for Discord (BMD)**

+- **I’m fine with modding the app for extra features:**
+  **DBB, BMD\*, DBM\***
+  - Note: DBM-Mods doesn’t include the latest Discord API v10 features.
+  - BMD has a wide range of mods, but the app's base includes plenty of features, reducing the need for them.

+- **I want stability and wouldn’t mind having an outdated feature set:**
+  **DBM, BS(f)D\***
+  - BS(f)D has a mediocre base, and mods cannot be used within events, which are essential for command functionality.
+Its integration of slash commands, buttons, and select menus is lacking.

+- **I want a bot maker with lots of video tutorials:**
+  **DBM, BS(f)D\***
+  - Many BS(f)D tutorials are under the name "Discord Bot Studio" due to a name change.

+- **I want an app that's in active development:**
+  **BMD\*, DBB\***
+  - Rat is a human and cannot incorporate all suggestions in each update, so BMD may not always have the features you suggest.
+  - DBB has shown limited update activity recently; the developer went on a lengthy break before releasing an update.

+- **I want something that I can speedrun:**
+  **BMD, DBM**

+- **I want something that's easily readable (allowing me to pick up where I left off the next day):**
+  **BMD, DBM**
+  - Due to extreme similarities between DBM and BMD, they are practically identical in this regard.
+  - Discord Bot Builder would be included, but workspaces can get cluttered easily.

+- **I’m an organization freak:**
+  **BMD, DBM**

+- **I want customization:**
+  **BMD**

+## Pros and Cons

+### Bot Maker for Discord
+- **Pros:**
+  - Up-to-date
+  - Uses oceanic.js instead of discord.js, resulting in lower RAM usage
+  - Focuses on speed of navigation and reducing tedious tasks
+  - Constantly improving
+  - Humane design
+  - Convenient features (command aliases, cooldowns; mods are not essential)
+  - Theming options available
+  - No DRM or license/copyright applied to your project (except for node modules)
+  - Project manager (manage multiple projects simultaneously)

+- **Cons:**
+  - New features may be unstable
+  - Accessibility could be improved

+### Discord Bot Maker
+- **Pros:**
+  - Huge community
+  - Stable
+  - Plenty of mods

+- **Cons:**
+  - Outdated (Discord API v9)
+  - No longer maintained

+### Discord Bot Builder
+- **Pros:**
+  - Easier to pick up
+  - Somewhat active development

+- **Cons:**
+  - Heavily relies on the modding community for most features
+  - Can become messy quickly